schlomo/sops-check/docs/design.md

 # Design

-This document explains the purpose of the sops-compliance-checker and also contains all the details about design decisions we took.
+This document explains the purpose of the `sops-compliance-checker` and also documents the functional and non-functional requirements we have, as well as the details about design decisions we took.
 It assumes familarity with [SOPS][sops] and the concepts that it uses.

-## Problem Statement
+## Background

 SOPS supports encrypting files using one or more trust anchors.
 Especially in enterprise contexts, it is important to enforce some rules around the trust